rppicomidi/rp2040-mcp4728-lib/README.md

 C++ library for the RP2040 and the MCP4728 4-channel DAC + example code

 This driver implements all of the I2C functions the MCP4728 supports.
-There is no API for toggling the LDAC pin or polling the RDY/BSY\ pin.
+There is an API for toggling the LDAC pin if it is used, but none for or polling the RDY/BSY\ pin.
-There are two excpetions to this: read I2C address and write I2C address.
+Use of the LDAC\ pin is optional unless your software needs to read the MCP4728 I2C address or reprogram the MCP4728 I2C address.
 Those functions require timing the LDAC\ pin against the I2C clock.
-The `rppicomidi::RP2040_MCP4728::access_addr_bits()` function supports these two execptions.
+The `rppicomidi::RP2040_MCP4728::access_addr_bits()` function supports these two functions.
 So unless you are reading and writing the I2C address bits on the MCP4728 chip, you can implement a complete system with just the I2C SCL and SDA pins.
 See the MCP4728 data sheet for more information.